 But how do you get an agent, and what if you can’t?

 Let’s start with how you get an agent.
-I will presume that you are not someone who has relatives and friend in the film industry (but if you did, I would encourage you to use those connections).
+I will presume that you are not someone who has relatives and friends in the film industry (but if you did, I would encourage you to use those connections).
 Since we’re going on the premise that you currently don’t have access there are a few options open to you.

 Okay, back to our journey.
 Depending on where you live you can contact your local film commission, and see if they have any knowledge of local film producers looking for material.
 You can enter your screenplay into a script competition - the Nichols Fellowship, Sundance, SXSW all have strong reputations.
-If you win (or in the case of the Nichols, get to the quarterfinals) you may find that doors to Hollywood have opened for you.
+If you win (or in the case of the Nichols, get to the quarterfinals) you may find that the doors to Hollywood have opened for you.

 Another event where you can find producers from all over the world is the American Film Market (AFM) that’s held in Santa Monica California each fall.
 If you have the time and money you could go to Cannes as well and network.

-There are also conventions and events that are specifically to give writers access to producers.
+There are also conventions and events that are specifically designed to give writers access to producers.
 The Great American Pitch-Fest, Virtual Pitch Fest are two, and there are dozens of others.
 The caveat here is that they are expensive and only occasionally result in success.

 Then there are services that allow you to reach out to producers and producers to find you.
 Amazon Studios is open for freelance submissions, but other services like The Blacklist and Ink Tip allow you (for a fee) to post loglines and submit for open assignments.
 Again, they cost money and not everyone has their projects purchased through the site.